scottgoering/HeaterMeter-wiki/HeaterMeter-Bootloader.md

 [Sparkfun](http://www.sparkfun.com/products/10524)

+## Flash it yourself

+### Terminology
+ * **Target** the target chip/board is the device you want to put the bootloader on (i.e. the blank HeaterMeter ATmega)
+ * **Host** a host board is a system which already has a bootloader or some means to upload code from your PC / the Arduino IDE.
+Usually an Arduino Uno, Duemilanove or Diecimila, Boardadino with FTDI cable, etc.

 ### Build an ICSP programmer
 The next option is to build a specialized ICSP programmer capable of flashing any program to the ATmega chip, including a bootloader.
 There are literally hundreds of ICSP programming circuits all over the Internet.
 One circuit, designed for programming ATmegas is the [USBtinyISP](https://www.adafruit.com/products/46) ($22).
 This programmer has the advantage of being natively supported by the Arduino development environment.